Veterans and Vocational Rehabilitation Clients

 How to Apply to UBI:

 To enroll in UBI’s Bicycle Mechanics Program, you must submit a completed, signed enrollment agreement for your first class in the Mechanics Program.
 It is suggested that you complete all of the classes in the Mechanic Program within three years from the start of your first class, if possible.

 To enroll in UBI’s Frame Building Program, you must submit a completed, signed enrollment agreement for at least one of the frame building courses.
 We suggest that you complete all of the classes in the Frame Building Program within three years from the start of your first class.

 If you are using the Post-911 GI Bill ®, the VA will pay UBI directly for the cost of your Program.
 If you are eligible for less than the 100% benefit rate, you will be required to pay the difference in what the percentage the VA will pay and the cost of your class, on or by the first day of class.

 If you are using Montgomery GI Bill ® benefits, your enrollment agreement must be accompanied by all class registration fees.
 The remainder of your tuition must be paid on or by the first day of class.

 If you are using VA Vocational Rehabilitation, your counselor will determine which courses you are to take and how much they will pay for your training.
 Typically, VA Vocational Rehabilitation students do not have to take the entire Mechanics Program and/or Frame Building Program.

 Applications and Enrollment Agreements

 UBI enrollment agreements are available by regular mail with our registration packets.
 They may also be downloaded in a PDF format from this page.
 You may also register directly online.

-Application forms for VA benefits are available at all VA offices, most active duty stations, American Embassies in other countries, and from UBI.
-Application forms may also be downloaded from the US Department of Veteran’s Affairs.
+Application forms for VA benefits are available at all VA offices, most active duty stations, and American Embassies in other countries.

 You can also apply for benefits online at the Veteran's Online Application.